What does it mean to be FirstGen?

 - Assists students during the transition from high school to college and college to career

-- Provides one-to-one resiliency coaching as well as various groups to meet students’ social, emotional and academic needs
+- Provides various groups to meet students’ social, emotional, and academic needs

 What is resiliency coaching?

 Strengths-based individualized support from FirstGen Staff to help students to overcome challenges and persist to graduation through developing perseverance, determination and grit.
-Our team includes Licensed Social Workers who work one-on-one with students to develop protective factors:
+Our team includes a Licensed Social Worker who works one-on-one with students to develop protective factors: